ajakaja/ajakaja.github.io/_posts/2018-11-01-summations.md

 That is, the unreasonable mathematical result is because the mathematician or physicist is talking about one "sense" of addition or equality, but it's not the same one that you're using when you do everyday sums or when you apply your intuitions about intuition to everyday life.
 This is by far the simplest explanation: addition works just how you thought it does, even in your inexpertise; you and the mathematician are just talking past each other somehow, and you don't have to know what way that is to be pretty sure that it's happening.
 Anyway, there's no reason expert mathematicians can't be amateur communicators, and even that is a much more palatable result than what they're claiming.
 {: .indent}

-This is basically one of the subtleties to how we instinctively apply [Bayes' Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) to real experiences.
-We incorporate new evidence about the world naturally -- but we also have to incorporate our own ability to process that evidence correctly, and our confidence in the sources of the evidence, and our confidence in the ability of the sources to process and _communicate_ that evidence correctly.
-And, of course, in our [ability to correctly apply Bayes' Theorem](https://xkcd.com/2059/) at all.
-And it's important that, in the process of trying to hang on through this mess of evidence-evaluation, that we can be _confident about the basics_-- or we get into situations like this one, where we're told something absurd but have been worn down to the point of not being sure that we are epistemologically 'allowed' to reject it.
+When we're trying to figure out what's true in the world, we take our existing model and incorporate evidence.
+That can be arguments, or the credentials of the arguer, or our confidence in our own ability to think rationally.
+And it's important that, in the process of trying to hang on through this mess of evidence-evaluation, that we can be _confident about our basic understanding_-- or we get into situations like this one, where we're told something absurd but have been worn down to the point of not being sure that we are epistemologically 'allowed' to reject it.
 {: .indent}

-(As it happens, my view is that any trained mathematician who claims that $$1+2+3+4+5\ldots = -\frac{1}{12}$$ without qualification is so incredibly confused or poor at communicating or actually just misanthropic that they ought to be, er, re-educated, but who's asking me?)
+In short: yes, you know how arithmetic works, and it doesn't work like this.
+You are right to say "no, you're messing with me", no matter how many Youtube videos there are about it.
+As it happens, my view is that any trained mathematician who claims that $$1+2+3+4+5\ldots = -\frac{1}{12}$$ without ample qualification is so incredibly confused or poor at communicating or actually just evil that they ought to be sent back to school.

 --------